Battle of Monmouth: British withdrawal

 Wayne's request for three brigades, some 1,300 men, was denied, and at 16:45 he crossed the bridge over Spotswood Middle Brook with just 400 troops of the Third Pennsylvania Brigade.
 The Pennsylvanians caught the 650–700 men of the lone Grenadier battalion in the process of withdrawing, giving the British scant time to form up and receive the attack.
 The Grenadiers were "losing men very fast", Clinton wrote later, before the 33rd Regiment of Foot arrived with 300–350 men to support them.
 The British pushed back, and the Pennsylvanian Brigade began to disintegrate as it retreated to Parsonage farm.
 The longest infantry battle of the day ended when the Continental artillery on Combs Hill stopped the British counter-attack in its tracks and forced the Grenadiers and infantry to withdraw.

 Washington planned to resume the battle the next day, and at 18:00 he ordered four brigades he had previously sent back to the reserve at Englishtown to return.
 When they arrived, they took over Stirling's positions on Perrine's Hill, allowing Stirling to advance across the Spotswood Middle Brook and take up new positions near the hedgerow.
 An hour later, Washington ordered a reinforced brigade commanded by Brigadier General Enoch Poor to probe Clinton's right flank while Woodford's brigade was to drop down from Combs Hill and probe Clinton's left flank.
 Their cautious advance was halted by sunset before making contact with the British, and the two armies settled down for the night within 1 mi of each other, the closest British troops at Ker's House.
+After Clinton's forces withdrew, American troops began to plunder British corpses in search of valuables, leading to several American soldiers ransacking nearby homes occupied by civilians who had fled there to escape the battle.
+When news of this reached Washington, he ordered the packs of soldiers suspected of looting to be searched.

 While the battle was raging, Knyphausen had led the baggage train to safety.
-His second division endured only light harassment from militia along the way, and eventually set up camp some 3 mi from Middletown.
+His second division covered by the Hessian Jägers under Lieutenant Colonel Wurmb endured only light harassment from militia along the way, and eventually set up camp some 3 mi from Middletown.
 With the baggage train secure, Clinton had no intention of resuming the battle.
 At 23:00, he began withdrawing his troops.
 The first division slipped away unnoticed by Washington's forward troops and, after an overnight march, linked back up with Knyphausen's second division between 08:00 and 09:00 the next morning.